 The secret is in the spices, which create a similar flavor to store-bought rotisserie chicken.

-- Rub the skin with the butter until well coated.
+- Rub the outside of the chicken skin with the butter until well coated.

-- Mix the spices and sprinkle liberally over the entire chicken.
+- In a small bowl mix together all the spices and sprinkle liberally over the entire chicken.

-- Roast for 1-1.5 hours until an internal temperature of at least 170 degrees F.
+- Place the chicken in a roasting pan and roast for 1-1½ hours until the chicken reaches an internal temperature of at least 170°F.

-- Remove and let sit for 20 minutes to intensify flavor.
+- Remove the chicken from the oven and let sit for 20 minutes to intensify flavor.

 What is your favorite way to roast chicken?
 Share below!